How to Convert a POP Account to IMAP

 Windows 8 and higher: Open a Windows Explorer window and choose "View Tab → Options → Change Folder and Search Options → View Tab → Show hidden files and folders, then click the Apply button".

-COPY (don't move) the POP account's storage folder to a desired backup location.
+COPY (don't move) the POP account's storage folder to the desired backup location.

 Delete the POP Account